GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/demos/index.md

 {% Columns %}
 {% Column %}
+The Attribution Reporting API enables advertisers and ad tech providers to measure conversions for ad clicks and views, ads in a third-party iframe, and ads in a first-party context.
 In this demo an advertiser uses an ad tech provider to run their ads on a publisher site.

 [Demo](https://arapi-home.web.app/)